The Abbey Curriculum

 Areas of study

-The English curriculum is designed to equip pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
-Pupils learn to read for pleasure and information and appreciate our rich literary heritage.
+Throughout their time at They Abbey pupils learn to read for pleasure and information, and also a means to appreciate our rich literary heritage.
 They acquire a wide vocabulary and a good understanding of grammar and punctuation, which is used to write accurately and clearly in a wide range of contexts and for different purposes and audiences.
 Our aim is to make the teaching of English truly inter-curricular, with writing activities linked to all subjects.

-At The Abbey History is taught broadly chronologically from the Stone Age to the First World War, so pupils develop knowledge and understanding of British, local and world history; noting connections, contrasts and trends.
-Alongside more formal teaching, Pupils are encouraged to investigate a time period by looking at, and analysing, source materials.
+At The Abbey, History is taught chronologically from the Stone Age to the Second World War, so pupils develop knowledge and understanding of British, local and world history.
+Alongside more formal teaching, pupils are encouraged to investigate a time period by looking at, and analysing, source materials.

 At the Abbey, we recognise that music has a profound impact on a child’s development and our curriculum is designed to inculcate a love of music in all students in an environment where all can achieve and the most able will excel.
 All pupils increase their musical awareness and talent, self-confidence, creativity and sense of achievement.

 Pupils look at major works by leading composers of each age throughout their time at the Abbey.
 We aim to develop an understanding of the impact of key composers and musicians throughout Music History by listening to, and performing key works.
-Focus works include Britten’s Young Person’s Guide to the Orchestra, Vivaldi’s Four Seasons, Pachelbel’s Canon, Mozart’s Eine Kleine Nachtmusik and Variations on Twinkle, Twinkle, Symphonies no.s 5 and 6 by Beethoven, Carnival of the Animals by Saint Saëns, Mars by Holst and the contemporary music of artists such as Michael Jackson and Elvis Presley.
+Focus works include Britten’s Young Person’s Guide to the Orchestra, Vivaldi’s Four Seasons, Pachelbel’s Canon, Mozart’s Eine Kleine Nachtmusik and Variations on Twinkle, Twinkle, Carnival of the Animals by Saint Saëns, The Planets by Holst and the contemporary music of artists such as Michael Jackson and Elvis Presley.
 Pupils develop and extend their knowledge further by learning to compose using a range of musical structures, techniques and styles.
 Other benefits come through working in pairs and small groups as well as individually.

 Pupils explore how music is created through a range of projects, from building their own instruments, learning about the science of music to playing a wide range of classroom percussion instruments exploring timbre, colour and musical effects.

-All pupils learn a stringed instrument in Year 3 and the Recorder in Year 4.
+All pupils learn a stringed instrument in Year 3 through our string scheme.
 This work is supported by work in class, developing pitch and rhythm awareness which relates to the theory of music.
-All pupils learn to manipulate conventional notation, and to work with other methods of notation such as graphic notation to consider the properties of sound.
+All pupils learn to manipulate musical notation, and to work with various methods of notation such as graphic notation to consider the properties of sound.

 We also encourage the use of ICT to further enhance pupils’ understanding and enjoyment of the creative processes of music.
 A core focus in placed on the development of music technology skills in Year 5.

 Pupils are taught to design, write and debug programs to accomplish specific goals.
 They use logic to explain how simple algorithms work.
 They are taught how computer networks, such as the internet, work and how to use search technologies effectively.
 Pupils are taught to use technology safely, respectfully and responsibly.